West Clare Railway – Percy French's line

 Child under 3Free

-Getting there – Moyasta is reachable by car via the N67; a gravel‑surface car park accommodates roughly 20 vehicles, so early arrival is advisable in peak season.
-No reservation is required.
-The nearest town is Ennis, where regular Bus Éireann services connect to Galway and Limerick, and the mainline railway station offers onward connections.
-Cycle parking is provided on‑site for riders following the Wild Atlantic Way route.
+Getting there – Moyasta is on the N67.
+A gravel car park holds roughly 20 vehicles, so arrive early in peak season; no reservation needed.
+The nearest town is Ennis, where Bus Éireann connects to Galway and Limerick and the mainline station offers onward trains.
+Cycle parking is provided on-site for those following the Wild Atlantic Way.

-Facilities – Restrooms are available (standard, not wheelchair‑accessible).
-The site is wheelchair‑accessible via a level path from the car park to the platform, though the historic carriage interiors retain original steps.
-A small café operates in the former dining car, and a craft shop sells locally‑made souvenirs.
+Facilities – Toilets are available, standard rather than wheelchair-accessible.
+A level path runs from the car park to the platform, though the historic carriages keep their original steps.
+The café operates in the former dining car, with a craft shop alongside.

-Contact – For the latest schedule, group bookings, school tours or accessibility queries, call +353 65 905 1284 or email info@westclarerailway.ie.
-More information, including downloadable timetables, is on the official website.
+Contact – For the current schedule, group bookings, school tours or accessibility queries, call +353 65 905 1284 or email info@westclarerailway.ie.
+Downloadable timetables are on the website.